23 MAY 2017, 23:59 UTC/GMT

 My SIGGRAPH Asia submission needs to cite one of our own web pages, which cannot easily be anonymized.
 Now what should I do?

-Cite it as Anonymous Authors, A grand unified theory of computer graphics, submitted to SIGGRAPH Asia, and submit as non-anonymous supplemental material a letter telling us which paper-id you are referring to.
+Cite it as Anonymous Authors, A grand unified theory of computer graphics, submitted to SIGGRAPH Asia, and submit as non-anonymous supplemental material (accessible only by Technical Papers Committee members) a letter telling us which paper-id you are referring to.

 I know I am supposed to remove my name, company name, etc. from the document, but should I also remove names from the acknowledgements?
 If the paper is accepted, should I send another copy to you with this additional material?